np-helios/Sentiment140-EDA-Project/README.md

 6. Click on `Commit changes` to upload.
 7. Your notebook will be displayed directly on GitHub with syntax highlighting and outputs.

----

-Let me know if you want me to generate a full example requirements.txt or specific Git commands for terminal uploads!